 A timing meter dynamically measures the timing of the input (white triangle) against the System Reference (centrally fixed, black vertical rectangle).
 In addition to measuring the input against an absolute system reference, you can choose to apply a system reference offset against which to measure.
 The position of any offset is shown on the timing bar as a black triangle.

-The following table lists the options available in the Video Timing & System Reference instrument submenu:
+The following table lists the configurable parameters available in the Video Timing & System Reference instrument options menu: